About Us

 Our Story

-The Greater Boston Regional Suicide Prevention Coalition (GBRSPC) is one of ten regional coalitions that operate under the umbrella of Massachusetts Coalition for Suicide Prevention (MCSP).
+The Greater Boston Regional Prevention Coalition (GBSPC) is one of ten regional coalitions that operate under the umbrella of Massachusetts Coalition for Suicide Prevention (MCSP).

 Massachusetts Coalition for Suicide Prevention (MCSP) is an inclusive alliance of suicide prevention advocates, including public and private agency representatives, policy makers, suicide loss and attempt survivors, impacted family and friends, mental health and public health consumers and providers, and concerned citizens who are dedicated to working together to reduce the incidence of suicide and self-harm across the Commonwealth.